To identify and distinguish a range of common homophones and use them correctly when writing.

 This lesson includes:

-a video to help refresh your knowledge of homophones
+two videos to help refresh your knowledge of homophones

 Homophones are words that sound the same but have different meanings.
 They also have different spellings.

 Watch the short video below to find out more.

 Watch this short video to see more homophones and how they can be used in a story.

 You may need paper and a pen or pencil for some of these activities.

 Activity 1: Identifying homophones